 But wait, what is 5G, anyway?
 The fifth generation of wireless networks, or 5G, has been nearly a decade in the making, and it’s finally becoming a reality.
 Promising dramatically faster speeds, instantaneous communication, and the ability to network everything, 5G has incredible potential.
-Limited rollout of the service began in select cities in 2018, and mobile 5G will start appearing in cities around the U.S. in 2019, with much more comprehensive rollouts expected in 2020.
-For its part, Sprint has begun its mobile 5G rollout, with the company promising 5G in nine markets by the end of the first half of 2019.
+Limited rollout of the service began in select cities in 2018, and mobile 5G has started appearing in cities around the U.S. in 2019, with much more comprehensive launches expected in 2020.
+For its part, Sprint’s 5G is here, with the company promising connectivity in nine markets by the end of the first half of 2019.
 Those markets include some of the largest cities in the country.

 - We tested Sprint’s 5G.
 It might not be worth an upgrade yet